hetlage/Prank-Bot/README.md

 + Prank-Bot can send a consistent message to a single phone number or email address over and over and over and over(okay I think you get it).
 + If spoofing the "from address", don't use Gmail as they will reveal where the message originated.
 Use another smtp server...
 + When using Prank-Bot for sms, you will need to know the carrier of the intended message receipient.
-Use this tool from [Twilio](https://www.twilio.com/lookup) to verify the carrier.
+Tip: You may want to verify the carrier if unsure.